Siddharth11235/Amazon_Book_Reviews/README.md

 * Setup a postgres table for the book metadata.
 * Setup a datagen API call that send a batch of N (100000 is the value I am using) reviews on being called.
 * Setup a job with airflow to process the data to a postgres warehouse.
-* Use grafana to visualize
+* Use streamlit to visualize

 ### Progress